ahsan-aziz/Buffer-Overflow/README.md

 I am using the character list four times so that it crashes the application and it's easy for us to find these characters in stack.
 Now if we match the payload characters with the stack ones, nothing is escaped actually.
 So we don't have to worry about any bad characters, we can only remove the null bytes (x00) from the payload.

-When an application rejects any character, the payload needs to be encoded, and the decoding would take place on the stack which needs some extra bytes, so having some no operations (typically 16-bytes) is a good practice, it will also give some room for malicious code to get decoded, otherwise it may overflow to our return address.
+When an application rejects any character, the payload needs to be encoded, and the decoding would take place on the stack,  which needs some extra bytes, so having some no operations (typically 16-bytes) is a good practice, it will give some room for malicious code to get decoded, otherwise it may overflow to our return address.

 ![bad](https://github.com/azizahsan/Buffer-Overflow/blob/master/bad.png?raw=true)